 Eligible undergraduate students on university-based nursing, midwifery and most allied health profession pre-registration courses (courses which lead to registration with the Nursing and Midwifery Council or Health and Care Professions Council) have access to the standard student support package of tuition fee loans and support for living costs through an NHS learning support fund.

-Students studying the nursing, midwifery and allied health subjects receive a non-repayable and non-means tested (universal) grant of at least £5,000 a year, in addition to existing mainstream student support.
+Students studying the nursing, midwifery and allied health subjects receive a non-repayable and non-means tested (universal) training grant of at least £5,000 a year, in addition to existing mainstream student support.
 This is called the NHS Learning Support Fund (LSF).

 There is additional funding available to attract students to the highest-priority subjects based on the Government’s assessment of vulnerability and workforce priorities.
 Additional funding is also available for childcare and to support regional vulnerabilities.
 Total additional funding could come to as much as £3,000 per year for some students.